AZ Piano Reviews

 I will say that the lower priced Artesia mini grand pianos that you may have seen advertised at Costco come nowhere close to this model or any other others mentioned here in any way shape, or form as far as the authenticity of the piano playing experience you would get from it or those other cheaper pianos.
 The Roland and Yamaha blows away the Artesia and lower quality brands such as Williams & Suzuki.

-Whatever digital piano you decide to invest in, I suggest you do your homework, especially in this higher price range and then contact me before you do anything because I can help you with purchasing any of these models (with the exception of the Costco versions) for less money in the US than ad or internet discount price along with being able to get free shipping, no tax, and delivery, but only while supplies are available at the manufacturer US warehouses.
-I will also give you helpful free unbiased and experienced advice so you can make a good piano purchase decision.
+But whatever digital piano you decide to invest in, I suggest you do your homework, especially in this higher price range and then contact us before you do anything because we can help you with purchasing any of these models (with the exception of the Costco versions) for less money in the US than any Amazon ad or internet discount price.
+Also, we are able to get you free shipping, no tax, and free delivery, but only while supplies are available at the manufacturer US warehouses.
+We will also give you helpful free unbiased and experienced advice so you can make a good piano purchase decision.

 If you want more info on new digital pianos and LOWER PRICES than internet discounts, please email me at tim@azpianowholesale.com or call direct at 602-571-1864.